MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/tlfs/inter-partition-communication.md

 ### Event Flag Delivery

 When a partition calls HvCallSignalEvent, it specifies an event flag number.
-The hypervisor responds by atomically setting a bit within the receiving virtual processor’s SIEF page.
+The hypervisor responds by atomically setting a bit within the receiving virtual processor’s [SIEF page](#SIEF-Page).
 Virtual processors whose SynIC or SIEF page is disabled will not be considered as potential targets.
 If no targets are available, the hypervisor terminates the operation and returns an error to the caller.

 If the event flag was previously cleared, the hypervisor attempts to notify the receiving partition that the flag is now set by generating an edge-triggered interrupt.
 The target virtual processor, along with the target SINTx, is specified as part of a port’s creation.
 If the SINTx is masked, HvSignalEvent returns HV_STATUS_INVALID_SYNIC_STATE.

 As with any fixed-priority external interrupt, the interrupt is not acknowledged by the virtual processor until the process priority register (PPR) is less than the vector specified in the SINTx register and interrupts are not masked by the virtual processor (rFLAGS[IF] is set to 1).

+#### SIEF Page

+The SIEF page consists of a 16-element array of 256-byte event flags (see [HV_SYNIC_EVENT_FLAGS](datatypes/HV_SYNIC_EVENT_FLAGS.md)).
+Each array element corresponds to a single synthetic interrupt source (SINTx).

+The address for the SIEF page is specified in the [SIEF register](#SIEF-Register).
+The address of the SIEF page should be unique for each virtual processor.
+Programming these pages to overlap other instances of the SIEF or SIM pages or any other overlay page (for example, the hypercall page) will result in undefined behavior.

+Read and write accesses by a virtual processor to the SIEF page behave like read and write accesses to RAM.
+However, the hypervisor’s SynIC implementation also writes to the pages in response to certain events.

+Upon virtual processor creation and reset, the SIEF page is cleared to zero.

 ### Recommended Event Flag Handling